font size

 logo_orphanet

-EURORDIS & NORD – BCM Families Foundation is moving toward being an affiliate organization of NORD, the National Organization for Rare Disorders, rarediseases.org , the U.S. Branch of EURORDIS, the European Organization for Rare Diseases, eurordis.org.
+BCM Families Foundation is Platinum member of NORD the National Organization for Rare Disorders, rarediseases.org , and a member of EURORDIS, the European Organization for Rare Diseases, eurordis.org.
 Since 2014, BCM Families Foundation has participated in Rare Disease Day, developed by EURORDIS in 2008.

 Friends Non-Profit Organizations

-Patient Registry project is supported by funds of Otto per Mille della Chiesa Valdese
+Patient Registry project has been created in 2019 and has been supported in 2020 by funds of Otto per Mille della Chiesa Valdese.